artefactual-sdps/preprocessing-sfa/README.md

 While the Docker images are built/downloaded and the Kubernetes resources are created, hit `space` to open the Tilt UI in your browser.
-Check the [Tilt UI] documentation to know more about it.
+Check the [Tilt UI] documentation to learn more about it.

 ### Live updates